mindstixlabs/springbaseline/README.md

 Accelerate Your Spring Projects with This Spring Baseline Code =

 This is a baseline Spring project.
 It helps you accelerate the development of new Spring projects.
+Here is what we are really set out to achieve with this project:
++ A single-click, predictable, repeatable build process
++ Standard Spring MVC Support to Develop Web GUI Applications in Spring
++ Support for Building REST APIs via Spring (Both JSON and XML Support)

 Maven Based Build
 -